 The museum is located at 24 North 300 West.
-The entrance is on the west side.
-Admission is free.
 Hours are Tuesday through Friday from 11 a.m. to 6 p.m. and Saturday from 1 to 5 p.m.
-For additional information, please phone (435) 226-1439 or visit www.brighamcitymuseum.org.
+During the Thanksgiving holiday, the museum will be closed Nov.
+23, 24 and 25.
+For further information, please phone (435) 226-1439 or visit www.brighamcitymuseum.org.

 The juror for the competition was Carsten Meier, a German-born photographer known for his large-format renderings of urban and natural landscapes.
 He’s an Assistant Professor of Photography at Utah State University.